Dataset Summarization by K Principal Concepts: Optimization

 \subsection{The Uncapacitated Facility Location Problem}

-We first formalize our optimization problem, by restating it as an uncapacitated K-facility location problem (UKFLP).
+We formalize our optimization problem, by restating it as an uncapacitated K-facility location problem (UKFLP).
 The UKFLP is a long studied discrete optimization task (see Sec.~\ref{sec:related_works}).
-In the UKFLP task we are asked to "open" $K$ "facilities" out of a larger set of sites ${\mathcal{W}}_q$, and assign each "client" to one of the $K$ facilities, such that the sum of distances between the "clients" and their assigned "facilities" is minimal.
-In our case, the clients are the image embeddings $v_1,v_2..v_{N_I}$, which are assigned to a set of $K$ noun embeddings selected from the complete list ${\mathcal{W}}_q$.
-We look to optimize an assignment variable $x_{ij} \in \{0,1\}$ indicating whether the "client" $v_i$ is assigned to the "facility", the noun $u_j$.
-We also use a variable $y_{j} \in \{0,1\}$ to determine if a facility was opened in site $j$ (if the noun $u_j$ is the center of a cluster).
-The optimal assignment should minimize the sum squared distance between each image and its assigned noun.
-The squared distance between image $v_i$ and noun $u_j$ is denoted $d_{ij}$.
+In the UKFLP task we are asked to ``open'' $K$ ``facilities'' out of a larger set of sites ${\mathcal{W}}_q$, and assign each ``client'' to one of the $K$ facilities, such that the sum of distances between the ``clients'' and their assigned ``facilities'' is minimal.
+In our case, the clients are the image embeddings $v_1,v_2..v_{N_I}$, which are assigned to a set of $K$ concept embeddings selected from the complete concept-bank ${\mathcal{W}}_q$.
+We look to optimize an assignment variable $x_{ij} \in \{0,1\}$ indicating whether the ``client'' $v_i$ is assigned to the ``facility'' $u_j$.
+We also use a variable $y_{j} \in \{0,1\}$ to determine if a facility was opened in site $j$ (if the concept $u_j$ is the center of a group).
+The optimal assignment should minimize the sum squared distance between each image and its assigned concept.
+The squared distance between image $v_i$ and concept $u_j$ is denoted $d_{ij}$.
 We can now restate our loss as: